 - 10.1 Council seeks to ensure that costs associated with rental charges and subsidies are transparent for community facilities.
-It provides subsidies to community organisations based on their ability to raise revenue, and the subsequent level of support required from Council. - 10.2 Table 5 sets out the proportion of market rent which will be charged to each category of tenant discussed in Table 1 of this policy, as well as the corresponding subsidy provided to that category of tenant by Council.
-Market rents will be established through assessments undertaken or commissioned by Council. - 10.3 Rental charges for facilities of the same type (such as community centres) will vary, based on both the market rent for that facility and the tenant category.
-Rental charges associated with any land-only leases will be based on the unimproved value of the land. - 10.4 Any not-for-profit provider of community services that can evidence financial hardship through the charging of rental charges under this policy may have phased increments or may be further supported by Council during this transition. - 10.5 Rents will be increased each year by 3% or CPI (whichever is higher) for category 3 to 9 tenants.
-Leases and licences for a term of more than five years will be subject to a market rent review every five years. - 10.6 The minimum rental charge for any leased or licenced community facility, land or building shall be \$1. - 10.7 Regardless of the rebates show in table 5, where a lessee requests consent from Council to sub-lease part of any premises and the subleasing will provide the lessee with an additional revenue stream, the terms of the lease and rebate rates will be reviewed to reflect that revenue stream including consideration of any additional asset (building) maintenance costs for Council.
+It provides subsidies to community organisations based on their ability to raise revenue, and the subsequent level of support required from Council. - 10.2 Table 5 sets out the proportion of Market Rent which will be charged to each category of tenant discussed in Table 1 of this policy, as well as the corresponding subsidy provided to that category of tenant by Council.
+Market Rent will be established through assessments undertaken or commissioned by Council. - 10.3 Rental charges for facilities of the same type (such as community centres) will vary, based on both the Market Rent for that facility and the tenant category.
+Rental charges associated with any Land-only Leases will be based on the unimproved value of the land. - 10.4 Any not-for-profit provider of community services that can evidence financial hardship through the charging of rental charges under this policy may have phased increments or may be further supported by Council during this transition. - 10.5 Rents will be increased each year by 3% or CPI (whichever is higher) for category 3 to 9 tenants.
+Leases and Licences for a term of more than five years will be subject to a Market Rent Review every five years.
+Where Council's current Fees and Charges are applicable to the facility, these Fees and Charges will be deemed as the Market Rent. - 10.6 The minimum rental charge for any Leased or Licenced community facility, land or building shall be \$1. - 10.7 Regardless of the rebates show in Table 5, where a lessee requests consent from Council to sub-lease part of any premises and the subleasing will provide the lessee with an additional revenue stream, the terms of the Lease and rebate rates will be reviewed to reflect that revenue stream including consideration of any additional asset (building) maintenance costs for Council. - 10.8 Consideration of a request to reduce rent or an extension of term (option) will be through a report provided to the General Manager (including a copy of the request) prepared by property staff for determination.
+This would be limited to an extension of term request of not more than 5 years.
+Requests of more than 5 years would be by way of a Council Resolution.